Zangeti/TextureBase/README.md

 - edit config.lua
     - set resource_pack_name to what you wrote for "name" in info.json

-### Create duplicate file tree in *texturepackfolder data* to add your own textures & sounds!
+### Create duplicate file tree in *texturepackfolder/data* to add your own textures & sounds!

 - For the texturepack to apply your textures correctly, you need to save them in a specific format & location. follow the next steps
 - locate the data folder inside of your texturepack (TextureBase).
 It should be empty.